 Attached to these hoof bones are two main tendons the deep digital flexor tendon and the extensor tendon.
-The extensor tendon is in the front attached to the coffin bone and straighten the leg.
+The extensor tendon is in the front attached to the coffin bone and straightens the leg.
 The deep digital flexor tendon is at the back of the leg and wraps around the navicular bone, allowing the horse to flex and bend the leg.

 The digital cushion is one of the hoof’s main shock absorbers.
 It is located toward the back of the hoof below the coffin bone.

-There are veins, arteries and nerves throughout the horses hooves.
+There are veins, arteries, and nerves throughout the horse’s hooves.

-The insensitive and sensitive laminae are intermingled a little bit, like velcro and attach the coffin bone to the hoof wall.
+The insensitive and sensitive laminae are intermingled a little bit, like velcro, and attach the coffin bone to the hoof wall.
 The sensitive laminae layer has the veins, arteries, and nerves throughout the horse’s hooves.

-Then there is the hoof horn with the white line and finally the hoof wall which is the outer most layer.
+Then there is the hoof horn with the white line and finally, the hoof wall which is the outermost layer.